 The person who is in physical possession of the stock certificate.

 4. How does the firm know who to pay the dividend?

-If a company pays out a dividend and the owner has lent the stock, then the person who has borrowed the stock has to pay the actual owner.
+If a company pays out a dividend and the owner has lent the share, then the person who has borrowed the stock has to pay the actual owner.
 Also, ownership is tracked by a transfer agent.

 5. What is the rate of return for a short seller?

 The short seller gets cash (interest) and has to pay dividends.
 So, the rate of return = interest received – dividends paid.

 6. What is a short squeeze?

 For example, there are 1 million genuine shares and 2 million IOU’s (hypothetical shares).
 If the stock owner demands all 2 million IOUs at once, then the short seller has to buy 1 million shares, which increases the price of the share and the short seller loses.

 7. Does the short seller pay interest on the borrowed stock?

-The short seller doesn’t pay interest, however, actual interest if disguised as a trading fee.
+The short seller doesn’t pay interest on the borrowed stock.
+However, actual interest is disguised as a trading fee.

 8. What the effects of short selling on stock price?

 9. What is the impact on stock price with the issuance of new stock?